rust-lang/mdBook/guide/src/format/config.md

   This string will be written to a file named CNAME in the root of your site, as required by GitHub Pages (see [*Managing a custom domain for your GitHub Pages site*][custom domain]).
+- **resolve-md-symlink** Resolve the symlink between markdown files.
+Enable this option may lead to large cost since many syscalls are used.
+If your markdown source file does not contain symlinks, do not enable this option.
+This option is disabled by default.

 [custom domain]: https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site